-for any representative set of S-situations, Σ , for most or all $s \in \Sigma$, if o should be in s at t then o would do B.
+for any representative set of S-situations, $\Sigma$ , for most or all $s \in \Sigma$ , if o should be in s at t then o would do B.

-Obviously, if doing B in S-situations is practically easy for o then it is practically possible for o, i.e., o is practically capable of doing B in S-situations.
+This is tantamount to the proposition that the conditional probability p(B|S) of B, given S, is high for o at t; so, o's doing B in S is what we should expect.
+Obviously, if doing B in S-situations is practically easy for o then it is practically possible for o, that is, o is practically capable of doing B in S-situations.